Avelanda/MapYourGrid/docs/starter-kit.md

 1. For ease of mapping, customise your top toolbar with presets if you have not used the default preferences.
 Right click the toolbar and choose `Configure toolbar` (or also `Preferences → Toolbar`).
 Then on the right, select `Presets → Man Made → Man Made/Power` and add `Power Towers`, `Power Portal`, `Power Substation`, `Power Plants`, `Power Line` and `Power Generators`, by pressing the button in the middle to add these to your toolbar.
 These are the main objects you will need for transmission grid mapping.
 You can also remove the presets you won't use.
 2. Another important Preset your will need is `Add Node`.
 You will find it under `Tools` → `Add Node`.
 3. When you open a new layer later in the tutorial, the toolbar will stop being grey.
+4. Add MapYourGrid additional QA rules: `Preferences → Data validator`, on the `Tag checker rules` tab, search for `Power QA`, click on the item in the list, and then on the arrow in the middle of the window to add it to your active rules.

 ### **<div class="tools-header">3.
 Add Visual Clarity with Custom Map Styles :art:</div>**